larswaechter/schlaumeier/README.md

 SLICE_ANSW_D=1825:2135-565:1015
 ```

+If your game has more than 4 answers (A-D) you can simply provide more (or less) by adding more environment variables like `SLICE_ANSW_E`, `SLICE_ANSW_F` and so on until maximum `Z`.

 **TIP**: You can find them easily by enabling [Pointer Location](https://developer.android.com/studio/debug/dev-options#input) in your phone's developer options.
+Moreover, use the [`cropper.py`](https://github.com/larswaechter/schlaumeier/blob/main/cropper.py) script to crop your screenshot and to inspect the croppped images.

 Assuming the following scenario: